 - Teacher and consultant in private and public settings in music and technology, including individual students in composition, programming and electronics; elementary through high school teaching in music; adjunct college faculty in computer technology and music; and consultation in vocational technology.

 - Creator of computer technology that includes hardware and software design, writing, teaching, speaking and special applications in the arts.

 - Multimedia artist with photographs exhibited in juried shows; designs of posters and graphics for museum events; two short films and film documentation of other events.
 Major multimedia events: Trans/Media Minifest, Caution: Merging Environments, Echo, In Bocca al Lupo, Traveler's Rest and Wolf5, Circular Screaming, Detritus of Mating, and Zonule Glaes II.

-- Formal education included Rutgers University 1966-70 (Edmond Strainchamps, F. Austin Walter, Scott Whitener, Robert Moevs), additional course work at other institutions, private study; PhD in Border Studies (Thesis on Bathory Opera), Paideia Institute (Stichting Paideia), Amsterdam, January 2006.
+- Formal education included Rutgers University 1966-70 (Edmond Strainchamps, F. Austin Walter, Scott Whitener, Robert Moevs), additional course work at other institutions, private study; PhD in Border Studies (Dissertation on the Bathory opera Erzsébet), Paideia Institute (Stichting Paideia), Amsterdam, January 2006.

 - Personal: Born 14 March 1949.
 Married.
 Speaks French and some Dutch; reads French and Dutch and field-specific German, Italian and Portuguese.
 Previously licensed in K-12 Music Education; renewable if required.

 Many works can be found in score, audio and Midi at http://maltedmedia.com/people/bathory/cat-index.html, and a life list of works with availability is found at http://maltedmedia.com/people/bathory/biglist.html.
 All work is published by Westleaf Edition (ASCAP) and distributed worldwide by Frog Peak Music.